Guests-collage-1

 If you have questions about scheduling your family, group or for an event, just reach out to us.
 Someone checks email at least once a day.
 Because this is a working farm and ranch, give us a heads up before you come so you won’t have to stand at the pasture gate wondering where we are 🙂

-2023 Project Calendar
+2024 Project Calendar

 This schedule is for people who want to come and spend time for a day or week, or longer – work, learn, play and teach with us.
 It is perfect for new volunteers to learn the ropes for a few weeks before taking on a project all their own.
 Always let us know when you are coming.
-We BBQ on the last Sat of every month for volunteers, neighbors, patrons and new friends!

 Ranch Closed Dates (updated each month):